-|Synagogues, prayer houses and others||Cemeteries||Places of martyrology||Judaica in museums||Andere|
+|Synagogues, prayer houses and others||Cemeteries||Sites of martyrdom||Judaica in museums||Andere|

 |Province:||małopolskie / krakowskie (before 1939)|

-|County:||/ (before 1939)|
+|County:||limanowski / limanowski (before 1939)|

-|Community:||/ (before 1939)|
+|Community:||Limanowa / Limanowa (before 1939)|

-The oldest sources mention Limanowa around 1476, but the settling in that region dates back to the Neolithic ages.
-Limanowa, at its very beginnings, was called “Ilmanowa”, from the name of a German settler – Ilman.
-The influx of German settlers there was closely connected with the Tatar invasions that decimated the local population.
-Around 1520 the village was bough by the Cracow Stolnik (a court office in Poland, responsible for serving the royal table, later a honorary office) Achacy Jordan of the Słupsk family.
-The village was granted town rights by the location privilege of King Zygmunt August on April 12th, 1565.
-The town was exempted from state tax paying for thirty years.
-It had an agricultural character at the beginning, but markets and fairs played an important role in the life of the town.
-The majority of inhabitants lived exclusively from farming.
+Around 1520, the town was bought by a court official from Kraków Achacy Jordan from the Słupski family.
+The village was granted town rights in a location privilege issued by King Zygmunt August on 12 April 1565.
+The town was exempted from paying state tax for thirty years.
+Initially, Limanowa had an agricultural character, but markets and fairs also played an important role in the town’s life.
 Small crafts, mainly connected with clothing, food, metal works and woodworks also developed.
 Trade was an important branch of the economy, especially export of the local beer to Hungary.
 Numerous fires and wars halted the development of the town, but the biggest damage was done by epidemics, especially cholera.